lucas-svi/notetaker-ai/README.md

 2. **Open `index.html` in your browser**
    - Double-click the file to open it.
    - Or, copy the full file path and paste it into your browser’s address bar.
+3. **Email fzamore@wesleyan.edu for the gemini API key**
+   - Create a new file named api_key and place it in the backend directory i.e. /notetake-ai/backend/api_key.php
+   - Declare $api_key = "The gemini api key here"
+   - That's it!
 ## For Mobile

 1. **Make Necessary Adjustments**